nikakvo/ipset-arm64/README.md

 IP-level blocklists for Android.
 The module loads lists of known-bad networks — botnets, malware control servers, hijacked address space — into the kernel with **ipset**, and blocks traffic to and from them with **iptables** and **ip6tables**.
 Everything is controlled from a WebUI in your root manager.

 DNS blocking stops a name from being looked up; it cannot stop an app that connects to a **hard-coded IP address**.
 This module can.
-It is the companion of [dnscrypt-proxy-android-arm64-only](https://github.com/nikakvo/dnscrypt-proxy-android-arm64-only), and the two work together.
+It is part of a set with [DNSCrypt Proxy Arm64](https://github.com/nikakvo/dnscrypt-proxy-android-arm64-only) and [VPN Hotspot Arm64](https://github.com/nikakvo/vpn-hotspot-arm64) — see [The networking set](#the-networking-set).

 <img width="300" alt="ipset-arm64 WebUI" src="https://raw.githubusercontent.com/nikakvo/ipset-arm64/main/ipset-arm64.jpg" />